yuyang201323/Reading-Notes/README.md

 3. Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
    - cd projects: change directory to projects
    - mkdir new-project: make new directory new-project
-   - touch new-project/newfile.md: create markdown file newfile.md in directory new-proect
+   - touch new-project/newfile.md: create markdown file newfile.md in directory new-project
    - cd ..: change to previous directory
-   - ls projects/new-project: list what is in new-proeject
+   - ls projects/new-project: list what is in new-project